victor-stone/entiendo/docs/about.md

 Most learning apps use some version of *Spaced Repetition*.
 This is where the algorithm decides, based on your performance in exercises, how much space (time) you will need between repetitions in order to maximize your chances of learning something.
 What they all share in common is they all assume once you've learned something, you pretty much got it.

 *Entiendo* assumes the opposite.
-We designed our own method of memorizing called *Strategy for Inconsistent Recall Pattern* (*SIRP*), which assumes that even if you can recall something instantly now, you will not be able to in the future — and that your recall of any given item will go to zero (or near zero) with some regularity.
+We designed our own method of memorizing called *Strategy for Inconsistent Recall Pattern* (*SIRP*), which assumes that even if you can recall something instantly now, you will not be able to in the near future — and that your recall of any given item will go to zero (or near zero) with some regularity.

 Most recall systems (including *SM-2/Anki*) anchor on your most recent performance. *SIRP* looks deeper at overall performance when deciding the next time to test your memory skills — and then assumes the worst.